 A COMPLETE description of a bad day may be like this:

-If I am having a bad day (about 3 per week) I am awake in bed around 4 AM because the pain has woken me up.
-I have a bell next to my bed so I can alert my (husband, wife, partner, etc.) to come help me.
+“If I am having a bad day (about 3 per week), the pain wakes me up around 4 a.m.
+I have a bell next to my bed so I can alert my (husband, wife, partner, etc.) to help me.
 They give me my medicine and help me use the bathroom.
 I lie back in my bed and hope the pain gets better.
 I don’t even try to get out of bed and I just try to get in a comfortable position.
 Sometimes listening to music helps to distract me from the pain, and I can go back to sleep.

-I can put clothes in the front loading washing machine; I use a basket that has wheels to help me.
-I then go lye down and rest.
-When it’s done washing I have a chair that I sit on in front of the washing machine and I slowly move the clothes into the front loading dryer.
-When my (husband, wife, partner, etc.) gets home they unload the dryer and we both do the folding.
+“I can put clothes in the front-loading washing machine; I use a basket that has wheels to help me.
+Then I go lie down and rest.
+When it’s done washing, I have a chair that I sit on in front of the washing machine.
+I sit and slowly move the clothes into the front-loading dryer.
+When my (husband, wife, partner, etc.) gets home, they unload the dryer and we both do the folding.
 They put away the clean laundry for me.

 If you’ve been denied Social Security Disability (SSD) benefits, look to Brooks Law Group.
 Our team of SSD lawyers will fight for you and help you through the claims process.
 We can help you with your case no matter where you live.
 Contact us today or give us a call at 1-800-LAW-3030 to set up a free case review!